 Aqueous cream is a non-greasy emollient or moisturiser, used to relieve dry skin conditions such as eczema.

-- It is made from a mixture of emulsifying ointment and water (also called oil in water emulsion).
+- It's made from a mixture of emulsifying ointment and water (also called oil in water emulsion).

-- When used as a soap substitute or wash product, aqueous cream works by providing a layer of oil on the surface of the skin, which traps water beneath it and prevents water evaporating from the skin surface.
+- When it's used as a soap substitute or wash product, aqueous cream works by providing a layer of oil on the surface of the skin.
+This traps water underneath it and prevents water evaporating from the skin surface.
 In this way, it helps to retain moisture on the skin and reduce dryness.

 - Read more about emollients and moisturisers.

-There are two main types of aqueous cream
+There are 2 main types of aqueous cream

 Not all brands of aqueous cream have the same formulation.
-There are now 2 main types of aqueous cream – one that contains the ingredient called sodium lauryl sulphate (SLS) and the SLS-free formulation.
+There are now 2 main types of aqueous cream – one that contains the ingredient called sodium lauryl sulphate (SLS) and one that doesn't contain it, which is labelled as 'SLS-free'.

-SLS irritates the skin when it is left on for a long time.
+SLS irritates the skin when it's left on for a long time.
 This can cause skin reactions, such as burning, stinging, itching and redness.
-These reactions were noticed when aqueous cream was used as a leave-on emollient but not when used as a wash product or soap substitute, that is rinsed off.
+These reactions were noticed when aqueous cream was used as a leave-on emollient but not when used as a soap that is rinsed off.